jjmccollum/teiphy/paper.md

 ![A phylogenetic tree inferred by STEMMA for the UBS Ephesians example data using 100 iterations of simulated annealing.
 Mixed witnesses are split (with proportions of their readings indicated by the percentages before their sigla) and located at different parts of the tree.
 Note that some witnesses (e.g., 012, 35) from the collation are excluded from this tree by STEMMA because they have the same reading sequence as another witness after their reconstructed, defective, and orthographic readings have been regularized.](docs/img/stemma.pdf)

 For the small sample of variation units covered in the UBS apparatus for Ephesians, the phylogenetic results depicted in Figures 1 and 2 are impressive.
-The trees produced by IQ-TREE and STEMMA agree on several traditionally established groupings of manuscripts, including Family 1739 (1739, 1881, and the corrections to 424); the “Western” tradition (as preserved in the Greek-Latin diglots 06, 010, and 012, the Latin Vulgate, and the early Latin church fathers Ambrosiaster, Marius Victorinus, and Pelagius); and the later Byzantine tradition (with representative manuscripts 18 and 35 and church fathers Chrysostom and Theodore of Mopsuestia), which itself includes the Harklean Syriac translation (syrh) and the witnesses to its Greek _Vorlage_ (1505, 1611, 2495).
+The trees produced by IQ-TREE and STEMMA agree on several traditionally established groupings of manuscripts, including Family 1739 (1739, 1881, and the corrections to 424); the “Western” tradition (as preserved in the Greek-Latin diglots 06, 010, and 012, the Latin Vulgate, and the early Latin church fathers Ambrosiaster, Marius Victorinus, and Pelagius); and the later Byzantine tradition (with representative manuscripts 18 and 35 and church fathers Chrysostom and Theodore of Mopsuestia).
+The Harklean Syriac translation (syrh) and the witnesses to its Greek _Vorlage_ (1505, 1611, 2495) are correctly placed within the Byzantine tradition, although the two programs disagree on how to describe their relationships within that tradition.
 While IQ-TREE does not account for mixture complicating the tradition, STEMMA identifies three witnesses suspected to exhibit Byzantine contamination: 1175, 1881, and the second corrector of 06.
 Both programs also identify the Codex Alexandrinus (02) as closely related to both the Sahidic and Bohairic Coptic translations of Ephesians (copsa, copbo), although they disagree on where this clade is located in the larger tradition.
 Despite their discrepancies regarding certain subtrees, the extent of their agreements speaks to the level of genealogically significant detail preserved in the TEI XML apparatus and the NEXUS and STEMMA inputs generated from it.